 If you work out frequently, you may have come across the term "afterburn effect."
 This means your body is capable of burning calories even hours after you've finished working out—yes, it's a huge perk.
 While the number of calories burned can vary from exercise to exercise, and how vigorous of a workout you're doing is also taken into account, resistance exercise (aka barre) can produce this effect.

 In fact, the Department of Sport and Movement Science said that resistance exercise can increase your metabolism for up to two days.
 Grove agrees: "The Bar Method sculpts, strengthens, and elongates the body in an interval format that elevates the heart rate.
 It produces a caloric burn that continues even after class is over," she says.
-If you're looking to lose weight, bare may be a great addition to your routine along with proper nutrition.
+If you're looking to lose weight, barre may be a great addition to your routine along with proper nutrition.

 While barre certainly is not a ballet class (can we please stop that rumor already?
 Personally, I think it's more similar to Pilates), you may notice your body getting a whole lot more flexible like a ballerina's after consistently taking classes.
 I used to be one of the most inflexible people alive—I could barely touch my toes a few years ago—but along with yoga, barre has significantly improved my flexibility.
 Barre includes a lot of stretching and elongating of the body, which not only helps with injury prevention and improved strength but also feels so good after a long day.